“Be careful not to push Putin to his last entrenchments”, explains Julien Pomarède, researcher in political science at the ULB

 The passive European Union?

 Since the beginning of the Russian invasion, the EU has acted in a strong way underlines Julien Pomarède: “The EU has imposed extremely heavy sanctions.
 It has attacked the Russian central bank in particular, which prevents it from acting on the ruble to curb inflation.
 There are very few regimes in the world that have been punished so much.”
 The ULB political science researcher recalls that Europe has also released funds to send weapons.
 “If Europe wants to go even further, then it will be military action and in this case, we engage in a major war which can lead to a nuclear conflict.
-And it could be highly damaging to start for the Ukrainians “.
+And it might be highly damaging to start for the Ukrainians “.

 Aude Merlin adds that Europe does not have a unified European Defence.
 Moreover, Europe still counts on the United States for its protection.